IQ404/Archived-Notes/CG.md

 - DLSS（Deep Learning Super Sampling）为典型的超分辨率技术。

-## Z-Buffering（深度缓冲）
+## Z-Buffering（also called Depth-Buffer, 深度缓存，深度缓冲）

-This is a way to represent visibility/occlusion（遮挡）
+This is a way to represent visibility/occlusion（遮挡）.

+<ins>NOTE</ins>: Z-buffer canNOT represent transparent objects!

+- Let the Z values in Z-buffer be the absolute distance from the camera to a point (and thus the Z values in Z-buffer are all positive where larger means further away from the camera).

-📜
+📜 Painter's Algorithm

+(Inspired by how painters paint) Paint from back to front, <ins>overwrite</ins> in the framebuffer.